aimed primarily at pre-teen and teenage boys. They tend to be Fighting Series

 - The Dragon Ball series is by far the quintessential Shōnen, and due to its age, length and influence provides examples of most of the classic tropes.
 Not to mention the fact that its popularity has more or less inspired most of the current Shonen Manga of this day and age.
 The Creators of the Big Three all admit to having their series greatly inspired by Dragon Ball Z.

-- Of all the ongoing Shōnen series, One Piece the most popular.
+- Of all the ongoing Shōnen series, One Piece is the most popular and a member of the Big Three.
 It has drawn a great deal of inspiration from Dragon Ball, but developed a very unique and compelling flavor of its own.

-- Bleach is part of the Holy Shonen Trinity and unlike Naruto and Dragon Ball, the Bleach anime is still going on in America.
+- Bleach is part of the Holy Shonen Trinity and, unlike Naruto, One Piece and Dragon Ball, the Bleach anime hasn't had issues with staying on the air in America.

 - Completing the current Jump Triforce is Naruto, which was the most popular manga in America for a long time.

 - JoJo's Bizarre Adventure, released in 1987, is one of Shōnen Jump's longest running Shōnen series, having reached over 100 volumes in Japan.
-It was only very recently that it got an official English release, and even then it jumped the gun a little, starting with the more-famous Series 3.
-With its 7th part, "Steel Ball Run", it has switched magazines to Ultra Jump and became Seinen.
+Only two parts, Stardust Crusaders (part three)and Phantom Blood (part one) have gotten an official English release.
+With its 7th part, "Steel Ball Run", it has switched magazines to Ultra Jump and thus officially graduated to Seinen.

 - Angel Densetsu